Legal ways to move out early

 - get the Landlord and Tenant Board to end your tenancy.

-See below sections for more information.
+See the next sections for more information.

+Sometimes you can end a fixed-term tenancy early if your landlord does not give you a standard form lease.
+See Moving early because your landlord will not use the standard lease form for more information.
 You also might be able to leave without giving proper notice if something happens that makes it impossible for you to live in your place.
 For example:

 - there is a serious danger to your health or safety,